Vietnamese-Style Caramel Shrimp

 This post may contain affiliate links.
 Read my full disclosure policy.

-Large shrimp are quickly sautéed with garlic and onions and then simmered in a traditional Vietnamese caramel sauce.
+Large shrimp are quickly sautéed with garlic and onions and then simmered in a short-cut Vietnamese caramel sauce.

 Bowl of Vietnamese-style caramel shrimp over rice.

-This caramel shrimp recipe was sent to me by one of my readers from San Diego (thank you, Kim!).
-I took one look at it and knew it was going to be a winner.
-Large shrimp are quickly sautéed with garlic and onions and then simmered in a shortcut Vietnamese caramel sauce made from fish sauce, brown sugar, scallions, and cilantro.
-Every time I make it, my family literally scrapes the pan clean.
+This caramel shrimp recipe was sent to me by one of my readers from San Diego (thank you, Kim!), and I knew right away it was going to be a winner.
+Large shrimp are quickly sautéed with garlic and onions, then simmered in a Vietnamese-style caramel sauce.
+Every time I make it, my family literally scrapes the pan clean!

 how to make Vietnamese caramel shrimp